Kotlin/KEEP/proposals/type-aliases.md

 Type aliases are treated as classifiers by resolution.
 * When used as type, type alias represents corresponding unabbreviated type.
+* When used as value or as function, type alias represents corresponding classifier.
-* When used as value, as function, or as qualifier in a qualified expression, type alias represents corresponding classifier.
+* When used as a qualifier in a qualified expression, type alias represents corresponding classifier with the following restriction: nested classifiers can't be referenced via type alias qualifier.

 > We need type aliases to work as underlying classes to prevent leaking abstractions.
+>
+> Usage of type alias as qualifier for nested class of the corresponding classifier
+> creates a "goto operator" in qualifier resolution, breaking some important assumptions.
+> Example:
+>
+> class Outer {
+>   class Nested
+> }
+> class Generic<T> {
+>   typealias ON = Outer.Nested
+> }
+> ...
+Generic<T>.ON.Nested ...
+>
+> This restriction may be removed later.

 Type alias declaration conflicts with another type alias declaration or a class (interface, object) declaration with the same name (regardless of generic parameters).